 PTRC

-As a PTRC, we provide free patent and trademark related training and research consultation to students, faculty and staff on the Georgia Tech campus, as well as inventors, entrepreneurs, artists and historians from the public around the state.
-Collaborating with the USPTO and stakeholders on and off campus, we create various programs to meet the community needs.
+As a PTRC, we connect people to patent-related training and research consultation for students, faculty, and staff on the Georgia Tech campus, as well as inventors, entrepreneurs, artists, and historians from around the state.
+Collaborating with the USPTO and stakeholders on and off campus, we create various programs to meet community needs.

 Services